TOP 18 FESTIVALS OF INDIA – A COMPLETE GUIDE

 Kutch being an ecologically and ethnically diverse district very well caters to the right flavor of vigor and hospitality needed for this festival.
 You will find yourself falling in love with every inch of it by the end.

-This three-four day cultural carnival is the apple of every traveler’s eye.
+This three-day cultural carnival is the apple of every traveler’s eye.
 Other than the usual cultural ventures of this festival some offbeat activities like Golf cart racing,

 ATV ride, para-motoring, meditation and many more also adds up to its fervor.
 Isn’t that something to really look out for?